 Dreeban went on further to say that the DNA collection is not any different than submitting to fingerprints, it is primarily for identification purposes.
 The fingerprint comparison brought up another concern of the Justices.
 A fingerprint analysis is almost immediate while DNA can take days or sometimes weeks to analyze depending upon the available technology and back log.
 How can something that can take days to acquire have a primary purpose for identification.

 He said that soon this distinction won’t matter.
 “The future is very close to where there will be “rapid DNA analyzers” that are devices that can analyze and produce the identification material in the DNA within 90 minutes.”

 In the state of California if you were arrested for a Felony and submitted a DNA sample pursuant to Penal Code 296 and charges against you were never filed or were later dismissed, you can petition the court to have your DNA sample expunged pursuant to Penal Code §299.

-The Law Office of Lauren K Johnson represents many clients that are arrested for various felonies and were subjected to providing a DNA sample at the time of their arrest.
+The Johnson Criminal Law Group represents many clients that are arrested for various felonies and were subjected to providing a DNA sample at the time of their arrest.
 Contact our office today for help with your case.